Power-ups

 Calendar Widget: Visualize and plan tasks by due dates

-Are you struggling to keep track of all your upcoming tasks and deadlines?
-The Calendar Widget is the solution you need for instant due date visibility in your schedule!
 The power-up adds a simple yet effective calendar to your side panel.
 It highlights your tasks’ due dates, so you can easily see what’s coming up next.
 Simply click on a highlighted date, and you’ll instantly see all the tasks due on that day.

 But that’s not all!
 With the magnifying glass icon, you can access a larger, interactive calendar view that shows all of the month’s due tasks:

-Access the large calendar view
+Enter the large calendar with magnifying glass

 This feature makes workflow planning a breeze, allowing you to drag and drop cards across different days to update their due dates.
 Plus, you can open and edit your tasks directly from the calendar view, streamlining your workflow even further.

-Furthermore, if your card template uses both the due date and the start date, you will be able to observe a timeline view of your tasks, making it easy to see the planned future work progression in time.
+If your card template uses both the due date and the start date, you will be able to observe a timeline view of your tasks, making it easy to see the planned future work progression in time.

 Add Task Box: Speed up task creation